webtrackerxy/threejs_performance/README.md

 ## B. Test the performance:

 Open a broswer ( e.g. Chrome) and visit the following pages to check the rendering performance.
 The FPS is based on my Laptop.
-Other's computers have have little bit difference.
+Other's computers may have slightly difference in performance.

 ### 1. Original page